evgenyb/iac-meetup/workshops/01-how-to-live-in-harmony-with-ARM-templates/labs/lab-08/readme.md

 Parameters are the powerful way to make your ARM templates re-usable.
 If your infrastructure looks the same between several environments, then you can implement one template, identify the differences between environments, implement them as parameters and specify them at the deployment time.

-If we look at our example, the following items are candidates to be defined as parameters:
+If we look at our example, the following values are candidates to be defined as parameters:

 * environment
 * location